History of Bill Gates in Timeline

 October 2017: Surpassed by Jeff Bezos

-November 2017: Donation to Dementia Research
+November 2017: Donation to Dementia Discovery Fund

 March 5, 2018: Match for Africa 5

-June 2018: Free Ebooks to Graduates
+June 2018: Free ebooks offered to US Graduates

 In June 2018, Bill Gates offered free ebooks to all new graduates of U.S. colleges and universities.

-August 25, 2018: Donation to Kerala Flood Victims
+August 25, 2018: Donation to Kerala flood victims

-On August 25, 2018, Bill Gates, through his foundation, distributed $600,000 via UNICEF to aid flood victims in Kerala, India.
+On August 25, 2018, Bill Gates, through his foundation, distributed $600,000 via UNICEF to help flood victims in Kerala, India.

 October 2018: Death of Paul Allen

-June 2019: Gates Admits Losing Mobile Operating System Race to Android Was His Biggest Mistake
+June 2019: Gates Admits Mobile OS Mistake

-November 2019: Richest Person Again
+November 2019: Regained Richest Person Title

-In November 2019, Bill Gates once again became the richest person in the world after a 48% increase in Microsoft shares, surpassing Jeff Bezos.
+In November 2019, Bill Gates once again became the richest person in the world after a 48% increase in Microsoft shares, surpassing Bezos.

-2019: Silicon Valley Cameo
+2019: Cameo on Silicon Valley

 In 2019, Bill Gates appeared in a cameo role on the series finale of Silicon Valley.